cogstat/cogstat_website/best_practices_symposium/program.md

 _Ricardo Vieira (Central European University, Department of Cognitive Science)_

-9:00 Room 4

-Install Python to your computer for this tutorial.
+9:00 Room 4 on ground floor, install Python to your computer for this tutorial.

 __Bayesian hypothesis testing__

 _Bence Bakos (ELTE, Institute of Psychology)_

-9:00 Room 302

-Install JASP to your computer for this tutorial.
+9:00 Room 302, install JASP to your computer for this tutorial.

 __Have a different look at your data - CogStat__

 _Attila Krajcsi (ELTE Eötvös Loránd University, Institute of Psychology, Department of Cognitive Psychology)_

-9:00 Room 303

-Install CogStat to your computer for this tutorial.
+9:00 Room 303, install CogStat to your computer for this tutorial.

 ### Talks

+Talks start at 11:00 in Room 4 (ground floor).
 The talks will be 15 minutes long, and the discussions will be practically unlimited.

 #### General considerations